Pierre-Lannoy/wp-device-detector/DEVELOPER.md

 Before starting to explain how to use Device Detector from a developer point of view, I would like to thank you to take the time to invest your knowledge and skills in making Device Detector better and more useful.
 I'll only have one word: you rock!
 (OK, that's two words)

-> ⚠️ This documentation is currently being written.
-Please, don't use it now.

 Now, what's the menu today?

 1. [What is Device Detector?](#what-is-device-detector)